Answers to Frequently Asked Portrait Questions

 Where should I or how should I find a great portrait location?

 Well that's one area that I really work at!
 I have a list of places that I have collected over the years.
 I go out on location hunts and find locations that have interesting backgrounds and architecture.
-I have been known to ask friends to use their barns.
+I have been known to ask friends to use their barns or living rooms.
 I want locations that are original.
 If you have a look or feel you want for your photo, let me know.
 I am sure I can find a location that is perfect for you.
 I also will consider the room you are hanging these in.
 If you are looking at hanging something fun in your child's playroom we might hit up a park.
 If you are hanging something in a formal living room, we might head to a more sterile location.
 We want the photo to match the location it's going to be hung.

 What kind of style portrait photography options are there?